Deadly Kyoto fire: What we know

 WHO ARE THE VICTIMS?

-Most of 33 people killed are believed to be employees of Kyoto Animation, an animation production studio based in Uji city.
+Most of the 34 people killed are believed to be employees of Kyoto Animation, a studio based in Uji city.

 Many of the company's employees were believed to be young, among them 21-year-old Megumi Ono, whose status was unclear on Friday morning.